Family History Tree Memento by Evelyn Jackson

 Rosa Hillery O'Kelley

-Rosa Hillery O'Kelley born Aug.
-1867, died @1939.
+Rosa Hillery O'Kelley born August 1867, died December 21, 1938.

 Dan O'Kelley's daughter, Evelina O'Kelley Bush had a "This is Your Life" celebration presented by her Chicago church in 1957.
 A devout 7th Day Adventist, "Ma Bush" a/k/a "Big Sister" a/k/a "Aunt Evelina" was the eldest of Daniel O'Kelly's ten children and the last to expire at 101 years old.
 Here is the transcript that reflects the life of just one of our family members who made her way North from Mississippi.